JohanNorberg/zero_ecs/README.md

 ```
 #### Explained:

-- world: &World - Since the system doesn't modify anything, it can be an unmutable reference
+- world: &World - Since the system doesn't modify anything, it can be an immutable reference
 - query: Query<&Position> - We want to query the world for all positions
 - world.with_query(query).iter() - creates an iterator over all Position components